Last updated on March 20, 2023

 The haste from Brudiclad, Telchor Engineer is also quite important.
 Any Brudiclad deck wants to surprise its opponents by suddenly transforming its army and it wants to be able to do that as quickly as possible.
 Preferably in one turn.

-Starting off the top five is the partner combination of Krark, the Thumbless and Sakashima of a Thousand Faces.
-With these partners you basically have access to two Krarks, since Sakashima can copy it.
+Next up is the partner combination of Krark, the Thumbless and Sakashima of a Thousand Faces.
+With these partners, you basically have access to two Krarks, since Sakashima can copy it.
 You want extra copies so that you can not only return the spell to your hand but also have a chance at copying it.
 If you hit both of these you essentially cast the spell without losing it from your hand, which is an amazing combo.

 This partner combo is basically always a spellslinger deck since you get multiple casts out of most of your spells.
 Counterspells work great here since it isn’t uncommon that you cast them for free and you can extract multiple uses out of them.